damosvil/emulin/README.md

 * Create another open source, fast and robust LIN node emulator / analyzer.

 Prerequisites:
-* Eclipse CDT Photon
+* Eclipse CDT Photon - Project's Official IDE
 * Pkg-config Eclipse plugin
-* GTK3
+* GTK3 - For user interfaces
+* Glade - To design the user interfaces

 The aproach to meet the goals is to start with a basic emulator (only to emulate a LIN 2.1 compliant slave node), and little by little adding more features.